Corniel/corniel.github.io/hello-world/2021-09-29_JSON_specs.md

 Obviously, if you don't use `GraphQL` or `HttpContent` related serialization, leave the methods out.

-Furthermore, whatever you want to set in `Json.Initialize()` is op to the project requirements, this only gives an impression of what you might want to define.
+Furthermore, whatever you want to set in `Json.Initialize()` is up to the project requirements, this only gives an impression of what you might want to define.

 ## Registration
-Once you register your preferences, you're happy to go:
+Once you register your preferences, you're good to go:
 ``` C#
 namespace MyProject.Api
 {